New 42-day free trial

 With Smarty, you’ll have access to validating 20+ million addresses beyond the USPS.

-Street names change often, and sometimes will keep both names.
+Street names change often, and sometimes both names will be kept.
 For example, Highway 6 in Colorado is also called the Grand Army of the Republic Highway.

 If you’re talking about large address databases, you may have three addresses that look different but are all the same real address.
 There’s a need for unique address IDs to properly identify address alias duplicates in your database, and Smarty’s solutions solve that problem.